 The Largest Opportunity Funds

-Right now, there are quite a few large opportunity funds on the market, each which invests in a slightly different group of assets.
+Right now, there are quite a few large Opportunity Funds on the market, each of which invests in a slightly different group of assets.
 Some of the largest include:

 Caliber Tax Advantaged Opportunity Zone Fund, LP: Planning to deploy $500 million of capital in Arizona, Colorado, Nevada, Texas, and Utah, Caliber’s fund focuses on affordable housing, commercial real estate, hospitality development, mixed-use development, multifamily and single-family residential, and student housing.

 Allagash Opportunity Zone CRE Fund I: With plans to deploy $500 million of capital in Virginia, North Carolina, and Maryland, the Allagash Fund focuses its investments in commercial real estate, workforce housing, affordable housing and multifamily residential housing.

 Cresset-Diversified QOZ Fund: Looking to generate $500 million of capital commitments, Cresset’s fund plans to invest in all 50 states, in asset groups including low-income housing, self-storage, parking, and even relocating existing businesses into Qualified Opportunity Zones.

 EJF OpZone Fund I LP: Managed by EJF Capital, EJF OpZone Fund I LP also plans to raise $500 million of capital nationwide to focus on investments in the affordable housing, mixed-use development, commercial real estate, workforce housing, student housing, and multifamily residential sectors.